10 Ideas for Small, Manageable Communications Goals for Your Catholic Parish

 A couple of cards sitting on top of a wooden table.

-Is “become better at communication” on your parish’s short list of new year’s resolutions?
-If so, here are 10 ideas for small, manageable communication goals you can strive for to make your parish a more vibrant community in 2023.
+Is “become better at communication” on your church's short list of things to do?
+If so, here are our ideas for small, manageable communication goals you can strive for to make your parish a more vibrant community.

 1. Tidy up your email lists.
 It’s a good idea to check in with your members once a year to make sure the information you have on file for them is still correct.
 You can take this goal one step further by making sure that you have notes on the kinds of communications each member likes to receive.
 For example, you might send one kind of email to parents of school children and another to empty nesters.
 Our blog about targeted email messaging may be helpful.